A snapshot overview of schools in Amman that are considered (although not necessarily chosen) by English-speaking expat parents.

 King's Academy (pending)

-American curriculum/American High School Diploma/AP; ages 12-18; co-ed; day and boarding; privately owned; 600 pupils
+American curriculum/ American High School Diploma/ AP; ages 12-18; co-ed; day and boarding; privately owned; 600 students

-Established in 2007 as a US style day and boarding school with great facilities (leading to the highest fees in Amman).
-On a huge state-of-the-art campus with the primary instruction language being English, however all students are required to study Arabic.
+Established in 2007 as a US style day and boarding school with great facilities, which maybe has lead to the school charging the highest fees in Amman.
+On a huge state-of-the-art campus with the primary instruction language being English.
+However, all students are required to study Arabic.
 A new (2019) American head and accredited by the New England Association of Schools and Colleges (NEASC).

 The International Academy Amman (pending)

 EYFS/ School adapted curriculum/ MYP/ IBD; ages 3-18; co-ed; day; independent; private non-profit; 1,600 students